-The 22-acre Pearl site on the east bank is headquarters for Hotel Emma, with its restaurant, Supper, the year-round Pearl Farmers Market, and The San Antonio Culinary Institute of America.
-You’ll also find Johnny Hernandez La Gloria Restaurant, the Culinary Institute’s Savor Restaurant, and The Boiler House Texas Grill and Wine Garden.
+The 22-acre Pearl Brewery site on the east bank is the headquarters for Hotel Emma, with its restaurant, Supper, the year-round Pearl Farmers Market, and The San Antonio Culinary Institute of America.
+You’ll also find fantastic eateries such as Johnny Hernandez La Gloria Restaurant, the Culinary Institute’s Savor Restaurant, and The Boiler House Texas Grill and Wine Garden.
 Plus, eat at The Bottling Department, San Antonio’s first food hall.
 Find great shopping at The Sporting District, Bike World, and The Twig Book Shop.

 5. Brackenridge Park

-Visit the hallowed grounds of the Alamo.
-Almost 200 Texians, led by James Bowie, Davy Crockett, and William B Travis, battled Santa Anna for 10 days before the Alamo fell on March 6, 1836.
+Visit the hallowed grounds of The Alamo.
+Almost 200 Texans, led by James Bowie, Davy Crockett, and William B. Travis, battled Santa Anna for 13 days before the Alamo fell on March 6, 1836.

 As you walk to El Mercado, stop off at the San Fernando De Bexar Cathedral, the mother church of the Archdiocese of San Antonio, facing the city’s Main Plaza.
 San Fernando, founded on March 9, 1731, by a group of 15 Canary Island families at the invitation of King Philip V of Spain, is the oldest continuously functioning religious community in Texas.
 You can light a candle here.